ritza-co/abbey/2023-11 - IAM Terraform article/article_v3_sarahEdit.md

     }'
 ```

-If you browse to the database in the AWS console and "Explore table items", you can now see the new row.
+If you browse to the database in the AWS console and click **Explore table items**, you can now see the new row.

 ### Create a user

-Add the following code to `main.tf` to add a user called Carol and give her an CLI access key.
+Add the following code to `main.tf` to add a user called Carol and give her a CLI access key.

 ```terraform
 resource "aws_iam_user" "carol" {